-Read on for three free versions of my opener ideas and adaptations for this year!
+Read on for three free versions of my favorite digital openers.

 All of these daily demands for middle and high school teachers add up and can quickly become overwhelming.
 Over the past few years, I have focused on curating ideas for effective openers that help me survive this transition 5x per day.